 As a precautionary measure, make sure to obtain your CCRIS report before applying for a home loan.
 This will tell you where you stand in terms of your own credit score.
 If your credit score is not appealing, then you really shouldn’t try to apply for a loan, which brings us to the next point.

-2. Applying for credit that you are not qualified for
+2. Applying for credit when you are not qualified

 If you think just trying your luck with a loan is a good idea, think again.
 Not only will your application be rejected, the rejection will negatively impact your credit score, making future credit application tougher.